-If your child is registered at a maintained school, academy or free school, the education authority must provide a free midday meal if you claim certain benefits.
+If your child is registered at a maintained school, academy or free school, or is in a specialist school, the education authority must provide a free midday meal if you claim certain benefits.
+In England from the start of the 2026 school year, this will include all children from households in receipt of Universal Credit regardless of their earnings.

-- In England all children in maintained schools, academies or free schools in reception, Year 1 or Year 2 also qualify even if you don't get any benefits. - In Wales all children in reception get free school meals regardless of which benefits their parents get.
-Free school meals to all primary school children in Wales is being rolled out during 2024.
-Contact your local authority to register for universal free school meals.
+- In England all children in maintained schools, academies, free schools or specialist schools in reception, Year 1 or Year 2 also qualify even if you don't get any benefits. - In Wales all children in primary school are also entitled to free school meals.

-DfE guideance (England) also advises that local authorities should provide free school meals to children with special educational needs (SEND) whose parents receive certain benefits and whose children have an Education Otherwise than at School (EOTAS) package due to SEND.
+DfE guidance (England) also advises that local authorities should provide free school meals to children with special educational needs (SEND) whose parents receive certain benefits and whose children have an Education Otherwise than at School (EOTAS) package due to SEND.
 Government guidance also advises schools to make reasonable adjustments if a pupil with SEND cannot access the free school meal provided.